 Malaga to Almogía

 Our pilgrimage begins.
-We will walk out of the town centre and then shuttle bus forward to the outskirts of the city for a fabulous walk through the hills to the village of Almogía.
+We will walk out of the town centre to the outskirts of the city for a fabulous walk through the hills to the village of Almogía.
 We head up on dirt tracks into the Montes de Malaga, an abrupt mountainous topography characterised by steep slopes dotted with almond groves and oaks.
 The walk transverses several isolated river valleys and involves a cumulative ascent of 898m, the largest of any of the sections of the Camino to Cordoba.
 (15 KM)

 We spend the first of 2 Nights in a rural retreat just 3 miles off the Camino.

 Hotel Puerto el Peral